-According to Daan Durlacher of Americans Overseas, the Dutch government should provide unity and clarity about the way in which banks and financial institutions execute the FATCA agreement.
-In their FATCA agreement with the US, Luxembourg and Switzerland have obliged the banks to keep the clients informed meticulously.
+According to Daan Durlacher of Americans Overseas, the Dutch government should provide unity and clarity about how banks and financial institutions execute the FATCA agreement.
+In their FATCA agreement with the US, Luxembourg, and Switzerland have obliged the banks to keep their clients informed meticulously.
 There is no obligation like that in the Netherlands.

 Because of the new rules, twenty percent of the clients of Americans Overseas had to terminate their investment accounts because these fell outside US supervision.
 Because of the administrative burden, investment bank Alex does not do business with US clients anymore.
 Alex wrote to an American client, informing them that they are terminating all services to US persons and closing investment accounts because “in line with a big part of the Dutch banks, they have chosen not to cooperate with the FATCA regulations any longer”.

 The obligation to declare what banks have is meant to trace dirty money and it has been established for the ‘big fish, the clients who have over 50,000 dollars’ worth of accounts.
 However, according to the agreement, banks are also free to pass information on to all US persons in their records, including the ones who have less money in their possession.

 So in practice, Dutch banks read the rules in a variety of ways.
 The Rabobank, for example, reports all US persons to the Tax Authority.
 The Rabobank clients in question have received an additional questionnaire from their bank.